uwsampa/accept/docs/cli.md

 Enable more logging output.
 This is especially helpful if you have a long-running command and want to make sure it's actually making progress.

+Use this option multiple times to get more verbose output (e.g., `-vv`).

 ### `--force`, `-f`

 Don't use memoized results; force re-computation.